SCXML Definitions

 Example:

-Document a.xml:
+Document main.xml:

 <scxml xmlns="http://www.w3.org/2005/07/scxml" version="1.0" initial="A">